Swastik-59/FaceCheck.AI/readme.md

 CMD ["uvicorn", "main:app", "--host", "0.0.0.0", "--port", "8000"]
 ```

-### Deployment on Render
-1. Connect your GitHub repository to Render
-2. Select "Web Service" and choose Docker environment
-3. Render automatically builds and deploys your containerized API
-4. Environment variables can be configured in Render dashboard

----

 ## 🧠 Model Performance

 The custom-trained model demonstrates high accuracy and generalization performance.